nfj1380/mrIML/README.md

 # mrIML
 Multivariate (multi-response) interpretable machine learning.

 This package aims to enable users to build and interpret multivariate machine learning models harnessing the tidyverse (tidy model syntax in particular).
-This package builds off ideas from Gradient Forests (Ellis et al 2012), ecological genomic approaches (Fitzpatrick and Keller, 2014) and multi-response stacking algorithm (Xing et al 2019).
+This package builds off ideas from Gradient Forests (Ellis et al 2012), ecological genomic approaches (Fitzpatrick and Keller, 2014) and multi-response stacking algorithms (Xing et al 2019).

 This package can be of use for any multi-response machine learning problem, but was designed to handle data common to community ecology (site by species data) and ecological genomics (individual or population by SNP loci).